RicRicci22/dncs-lab/README.md

 Now we focus on the most important commands in this file:

 **Lines 4-5-6-7-8:** This lines download and install *docker*.
-**Line 9:** We set `eth1`, the host interface, UP.
-**Line 10:** In this line we assigned an IP address with properly subnet-mask to the `host-2-c eth1`.
-**Line 11:** We assigned a static route for all the packet with 192.168.248.0/21 destination.
-This destination includes all the other subnets in this project.
-All packet with 192.168.248.0/21 destination goes to the 192.168.252.1 the ip address of `eth1 router-2` interface.
+**Line 9-10-11:** Same as above, but with interfaces and ip's referring to the subnet C.
-**Line 12:** This command kills all containers if present, is useful if a user load the VM more than once.
+**Line 12:** This command kills all docker containers if present, is useful if a user reload the VM more than once (specially if he has done some modify to the project).
 **Line 14:** This command runs a docker container using an apache web-server image [`httpd:2.4`].
-With this command line we create our web-server that listen for incoming requests on the port 8080.
-The web-server name is SRwebserver.
+With this command line we create our web-server named SRwebserver, that listen for incoming requests on the port 8080.
-**Lines 16 to 29:** With this command we insert a simple html code in a file called `index.html` and create the file if it isn't present yet.
+**Lines 16 to 29:** With this command we insert a simple html code in a file called `index.html`creating the file if not present, overwriting it if it already present.
 This file is hosted in the right directory of our SRwebserver.

 ## switch.sh

-Switch.sh contains this line:
+Switch.sh contains this lines:

 ```
 1 export DEBIAN_FRONTEND=noninteractive